1nuuu/ritual-chain-workshop-2/README.md

 starter and correct; I left that logic untouched. `getMarket`, `getMarkets`, `decodeHttpResponse`, and `_jqUint` were also already present and, after review, already correct against the precompile ABI reference.

+### Why these two design choices, specifically

+**The Scheduler, not a cron job or backend.** A backend cron means someone has to keep a server running and paying gas forever, and it's a centralization point: if that server goes down, markets never resolve.
+Booking the resolution with the Scheduler at market creation time means the resolution is guaranteed by the chain itself, no off-chain process to babysit, and the retry logic (3 attempts, 200 blocks apart) is enforced the same way regardless of who created the market.

+**Pull based payout, not looping over all bettors.** Looping over every bettor to push payouts in `onScheduledResolve` would make gas cost scale with the number of bettors, and a single failing transfer (e.g. to a contract that rejects ETH) would block everyone else's payout too.
+Pull based claims mean each bettor pays their own gas to claim, and one broken claim can never affect another bettor's ability to claim theirs.